paulbenson88/Book-Club/docs/issues/feat-winner-cover-and-confetti.md

 - If no cover is found or loading fails, a clear placeholder shows.
 - Confetti does not run on initial load/refresh; it runs only when a new winner gets announced.
 - Runoff UI disappears as soon as the winner appears.
+- Multi-device viewers stay in sync for poll, votes, runoff, and winner.

 ## Test Plan
 - Announce winner on a fresh viewer session: verify no confetti until the announce event; then confetti plays.